Magneto from Marvel Comics

 I hand-sewed the cape to the collar I made.
 The cape and collar are attached to the bodysuit through a number of snaps.

-I'm making it sound rather simple, but I want to note that patterning and making the cape and the collar took at least
+I'm making it sound rather simple, but making the cape and the collar took a very long time, especially since there was a lot of trial and error, math, and hand-sewing involved.

 The purple headpiece was also patterned to be comprised of slight curves.
 It's made of craft foam that I carefully hot-glued purple spandex to.
 My friend Adrien helped me bend some wire to put inside the headpiece to help it keep its shape.
 I also added a felt backing to the headpiece so it would be comfortable to wear against my skin.
 The headpiece is worn using white elastics that are secured to the wire in the headpiece.